-University Counseling Services (UCS) offers a wide variety of free therapy groups and psycho-educational workshops to currently enrolled students.
+University Counseling Services (UCS) offers a wide variety of free therapy groups, support groups, and psycho-educational workshops to currently enrolled students.

-If you have any questions about a particular group or workshop, please call (818) 677-2366 and ask to speak with the counselor who is leading the group or workshop.
+- If you are interested in learning more about our group or workshop, please speak with your individual therapy provider at UCS, or call (818)677-2366, option 1 or ask to speak with the therapist who is leading the group or workshop.

 Offered Thursdays, 2 to 3:30pm; start date to be determined